mcooper92/capstone-cooper/README.md

 When a user shops on Nile (or Amazon), he or she expects to see relevant product recommendations.
 These recommendations are generated using either content based or collaborative based filtering algorithms.

 Content based filtering prioritizes past user activity for a specific user when filtering the product inventory for product recommendations.
+In this context, user activity is defined as search queries, product views, and product purchases.

-Collaborative based filtering uses a collection of similar users' activity when filtering product inventory for product recommendations.
+Collaborative based filtering uses a collection of similar users' activity when filtering the product inventory for product recommendations.
 In this context, similar users are defined as users with similar purchase histories.

 The inputs into this application are user events processed through this micro-service, Client Service, which handles user search queries, user views, and user purchases.